resources | tips & advice

 7. Let’s eat together

-To ensure your photographer and assistant don’t miss a thing, it’s best if we eat when you eat!
+To ensure my assistant and I don’t miss anything, it’s best if we eat when you eat.
 During the dinner and reception, we’ll be able to capture photos of the speeches and your guest’s reactions.

 8. Ask your guests for song requests